sebastiaanverborg/docs/source/index.md

 Welcome to the KASKO documentation.

-KASKO support 2 integration methods by default.
+KASKO supports 2 integration methods by default.

 ### 1. KASKO JS
 This integration method is used to load the KASKO Widget onto your site.
 The KASKO widget is an end to end solution that will load onto your site and allow the full insurance transaction to take place.

 ### 2. REST API
-The REST API integration method is used for deep integrations.
+The REST API integration method is used for deep integrations (i.e. within you existing booking flow).

 We are always happy to hear from our users, so if you have any feedback or suggestions please <a href="mailto:techsupport@kasko.io">email our technical support desk</a>.